Choosing Marketing Tools & Software

 Business intelligence tools

 Understanding your customer and their impact on your business is vital.
-This is why marketing teams need business intelligence tools.
+This is why marketing teams need business intelligence tools like marketing automation tools.
 90% of marketing and sales teams say business intelligence is crucial to getting their work done.
 It can also lead to faster, more informed decision-making and guide marketing campaign planning by using data about customer preferences, audience trends, and even competitor insights.

 - Tableau: Tableau collates analytics data into a simple dashboard so marketers can pull trends and behavior easily.
 Tableau offers real-time analysis, and it is able to blend different streams of data for in-depth analysis.